microsoft/playwright/docs/src/ci-intro.md

 ## Introduction
 * langs: python, java, csharp

-Playwright tests can be executed on CI using GitHub Actions.
+Playwright tests can be ran on any CI provider.
+In this section we will cover running tests on GitHub using GitHub actions.
+If you would like to see how to configure other CI providers check out our detailed doc on Continuous Integration.

 To add a [GitHub Actions](https://docs.github.com/en/actions) file first create `.github/workflows` folder and inside it add a `playwright.yml` file containing the example code below so that your tests will run on each push and pull request for the main/master branch.

 #### You will learn
 * langs: python, java, csharp